Alternative versions of Spider-Man: Spider-Man 2211 (Earth-9500)

+Spider-Man 2211 appears in Spider-Man: Across the Spider-Verse, voiced by Humberto Ramos.

 Spider-Man: Chapter One (Earth-98121)

 The miniseries Spider-Man: Chapter One was John Byrne's attempt to re-imagine Spider-Man's early years (similar to the revamp given to Superman), giving him a new but similar origin.
 The series is no longer considered canon within the Earth-616 universe, but is instead set in its own.